 It is widely accepted that research skills are integral to achieving career readiness, whether in the job market or for graduate school (Hoyt and McGoldrick 2017).
 A high-impact practice that greatly contributes to this preparedness involves immersing students in research experiences (Kuh 2008).
 An equitable undergraduate research experience can increase participation from underrepresented minorities making scientific research more inclusive (Bangera and Brownell 2014).
 Despite the demand for undergraduate research experiences, the economics curriculum is still falling behind (Henderson 2018).
 FIRE Sustainability Analytics provides a solution to this conundrum by engaging large numbers of undergraduate students in research, regardless of their background or academic performance.
-From 2017 to 2021, the fraction of first-generation students in FIRE exceeds that of Carillon Communities7 by 68 percent, surpasses College Park Scholars8 by 36 percent, and more than doubles that of the Honors College.9 FIRE and the UMD Office of Institutional Research Planning and Assessment used propensity score matching between FIRE students and demographically and academically matched students who did not participate in FIRE or any other living-learning program to examine the impact of FIRE participation increased three-year retention with an average increase in three-year retention rates of 5.6 percent.
+From 2017 to 2021, the fraction of first-generation students in FIRE exceeds that of Carillon Communities by 68 percent, surpasses College Park Scholars by 36 percent, and more than doubles that of the Honors College.
+FIRE and the UMD Office of Institutional Research Planning and Assessment used propensity score matching between FIRE students and demographically and academically matched students who did not participate in FIRE or any other living-learning program to examine the impact of FIRE

-7 Carillon Communities is a one-year living-learning program where first-year students work with faculty to ask big questions that matter to our world and learn to use teamwork and creative problem-solving approaches ("About," University of Maryland Carillon Communities, 2024).
+&lt;sup>7 Carillon Communities is a one-year living-learning program where first-year students work with faculty to ask big questions that matter to our world and learn to use teamwork and creative problem-solving approaches ("About," University of Maryland Carillon Communities, 2024).

-8 College Park Scholars is a two-year living-learning program for academically talented students ("About," University of Maryland College Park Scholars, 2024).
+&lt;sup>8 College Park Scholars is a two-year living-learning program for academically talented students ("About," University of Maryland College Park Scholars, 2024).

-9 The Honors College is a highly acclaimed living-learning program for students with exceptional academic talents.
+&lt;sup>9 The Honors College is a highly acclaimed living-learning program for students with exceptional academic talents.
 It creates a close-knit community faculty and undergraduates committed to acquiring a broad and balanced education ("About Us," University of Maryland Honors College, 2024).